 Melanie Gustafson is an Associate Professor in the Department of History.
-She is also an affiliated faculty member in the Women's and Gender Studies Program.
 Her teaching areas include United States history and American women’s history.